 - Consumer & debt legal help – Find information about the laws and policies in Washington State relating to credit, debt, foreclosure, identity theft, and much more!

 - Tax credits: Money in your pocket – Millions of dollars in tax credits go unclaimed each year.
-Discover what you need to know to take advantage of your tax credits.
-This Tax Credits Outreach website is from the National Women’s Law Center.
+Discover what you need to know to take advantage of your tax credits from the National Women’s Law Center.

 - Free tax return preparation – Learn more about free tax return preparation and how to find a site near you.